antoBit/antodev/src/blog/2021-03-22-do-not-use-the-css-background-shorthand-as-a-prop-in-react.md

   - js
   - code
   - coding
+  - react
+  - css
+  - inline
+  - bug
+  - background
+  - shorthand
+  - backgroundSize
 tags:
+  - react
+  - javascript
+  - css
-  - notes
+  - tips
 ---
-I recently came across this bug at work and it took me a minute to figure it out, thanks to this [closed issue on React's Github](https://github.com/facebook/react/issues/5030).\
+I recently came across this bug at work and it took me a minute to figure it out.
 What I had was something like this:

 ```js